-A no annual fee business credit card can help you earn more rewards on your daily purchases.
-Each card earns bonus points on different spending habits.
-If you’re not sure which card to add to your wallet, check out this Amex Blue Business Cards vs Chase Ink Cash comparison.
+A no-annual-fee business credit card can help you earn more rewards on your daily purchases.
+But each card earns bonus points on different spending, so it’s important to find the best card for your business.

 Amex Blue Business vs Chase Ink Cash Review

-New Ink Business Cash® Credit Card cardholders can earn $900 bonus cash back after spending $6,000 on purchases in the first 3 months from account opening.
-This is the best offer ever on this card!
+New Ink Business Cash® Credit Card cardholders can earn a $750 bonus cash back after spending $6,000 on purchases in the first 3 months from account opening.

-And, new The Blue Business® Plus Credit Card from American Express cardholders can earn 15,000 Membership Rewards® points after spending $3,000 in eligible purchases on the Card within their first 3 months of Card Membership.
+New The Blue Business® Plus Credit Card from American Express cardholders can earn 15,000 Membership Rewards® points after they spend $3,000 in eligible purchases on the Card within their first 3 months of Card Membership.

 Verdict: Ink Business Cash® Credit Card

 The Ink Business Cash® Credit Card awards up to 5% back (5 Ultimate Rewards points per $1 on every purchase) on every purchase:

 - 5% back at office supply stores and on internet, cable, and phone services (on the first $25,000 in combined spending annually)